...

 Ganadio

-Ganadio is a small village in the municipality of Konitsa, designated as a traditional settlement at an altitude of 890 meters, nestled in lush greenery.
-Ascending the winding road to the village, plane trees, oaks, and maples accompany you along the way.
+Ganadio is a small village in the municipality of Konitsa.
+It is designated as a traditional settlement and is nestled in lush greenery at an altitude of 890 meters.
+As you ascend the winding road to the village, plane trees, oaks, and maples accompany you.

 Molista